 Writers are just as varied as people working in any other job category.
 Some of us write for others because we have to and for ourselves because we can, while others treat this as strictly business.
 We may write web content, web copy, print copy, white papers, technical manuals or blogs.
 Some of us are generalists while others have a specific niche that we focus on.

 Some writers like to have several (relatively) small projects going, while others would ideally prefer to have a brobdingnag one that will keep them busy for a time.
 Once they finish it, they focus on the next one.

-When you are looking for freelance, first consider your work personality.
+When you are looking for freelance writing jobs, first consider your work personality.
 If you are someone who enjoys the relative security of working with a client over the long term, then look for someone who can offer a steady gig (or the potential for a series of projects).
 If you are someone who gets bogged down working on large projects, move on and apply for something that is a better fit for your freelance work personality.

 Knowing yourself well means that you will find it much easier to answer the question that all prospective clients want to ask: why should I hire you?